MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/authentication-commands.md

 To use app-only access, you can load the certificate from either *Cert:\CurrentUser\My\\* or *Cert:\LocalMachine\My\\*, when `-CertificateThumbprint` or `-CertificateName` is specified.
 Make sure that the certificate you're using is present in either certificate store before calling `Connect-MgGraph`.
 For more info, see [Use app-only authentication with the Microsoft Graph PowerShell SDK](app-only.md).

-- Using Certificate Thumbprint:
+- Use Certificate Thumbprint:

     ```powershell
     Connect-MgGraph -ClientId "YOUR_APP_ID" -TenantId "YOUR_TENANT_ID" -CertificateThumbprint "YOUR_CERT_THUMBPRINT"
     ```

-- Using Certificate name:
+- Use Certificate name:

     ```powershell
     Connect-MgGraph -ClientId "YOUR_APP_ID" -TenantId "YOUR_TENANT_ID" -CertificateName "YOUR_CERT_SUBJECT"
     ```

-- Using a certificate:
+- Use a certificate:

     ```powershell
     $Cert = Get-ChildItem Cert:\LocalMachine\My\$CertThumbprint